logigearcorp/docs.testarchitect.com/content/user-guide/integration-with-third-party-tools/tfs-integration/additional-features-of-tfs-mtm/specifying-a-value-for-tfs-build-number-field/_index.md

 Within TFS, for each test run that is recorded, a run build number must be supplied.
 This allows you to find the test runs quickly based on the build number.

-**Important:** If your TestArchitect installation is integrated with Visual Studio Team Services, formerly known as Visual Studio Online, be aware that the **Build Number** field in Visual Studio Team Services is governed by a user-specified domain of values.
+{{<important>}} If your TestArchitect installation is integrated with Visual Studio Team Services, formerly known as Visual Studio Online, be aware that the **Build Number** field in Visual Studio Team Services is governed by a user-specified domain of values.
 That is, any build number supplied from TestArchitect must first exist in Visual Studio Team Services's list of allowable build numbers.

 A build number can be specified to TFS by one of several means: